Skip to content

 Across all three domains, the same mechanisms recur:

 The harms that follow align with long-established knowledge about trauma, safeguarding, healthcare access, and institutional trust.
+The result is not only unmet need, but a predictable reduction in both engagement and effectiveness of systems designed to protect.
 When systems degrade people, they avoid them.
 When avoidance increases, harm deepens.

 The Data Gap